 LFHom’s must always work within the bounds of competence expected of their profession and within the scope of their homeopathic knowledge.

 The membership course is open to doctors, dentists, nurses, pharmacists, podiatrists, osteopaths, physiotherapists, chiropractors and vets.
 After completion of the course which incorporates course based assessment, candidates will be expected to pass a clinical examination before being awarded the MFHom.
 Doctors with the MFHom are able to provide homeopathy within an NHS setting and can also set up an independent private practice.
 Other professions will continue to see patients in their usual day to day practice and will be able to offer homeopathy alongside their usual treatment methods.
+Many of our members who are dentists practice in privately owned holistic dentistry clinics and many of our veterinary members move from working in a conventional veterinary practice to a mainly holistic veterinary practice following training.
+Occasionally nurses and pharmacists will go on to practice homeopathy independently in the private sector.

 For more details about courses such as duration and fees please contact the teaching centre you would be interested in attending.